 83. The representative of Croatia confirmed that Croatia would fully apply the WTO provisions concerning customs valuation from the date of accession without recourse to a transition period, including the Agreement on the Implementation of Article VII of the GATT 1994.
 In this regard, minimum import valuation provisions had been eliminated and the new Law and its implementing regulations incorporated Annex I (Interpretative Notes) and provisions for the Valuation of Carrier Media Bearing Software for Data Processing Equipment (Decision 4.1).
+He further confirmed that the Customs Law had been amended so that the "sale for exportation value" of cinematographic films imported in Croatia would not include royalties and licence fees for the right to reproduce or distribute them, nor would such charges be added toward their dutiable value.
 The Working Party took note of these commitments.